| » » » IDF Access

 All Information Technology equipment rooms (i.e. MDF, IDF rooms) shall be secured by card reader access.

-Access to these areas will be controlled by the Assistant Director , HAS Information Technology, or his designee.
+Access to these areas are managed by the Assistant Director of Technology Infrastructure, or his designee.

 The following section describes policies and procedures specific to IDF and Computer Room access.